microsoft/vscode-docs/docs/nodejs/vuejs-tutorial.md

 ---
 # Using Vue in Visual Studio Code

 [Vue.js](https://vuejs.org/) is a popular JavaScript library for building web application user interfaces and  Visual Studio Code has built-in support for the Vue.js building blocks of [HTML](/docs/languages/html.md), [CSS](/docs/languages/css.md), and [JavaScript](/docs/languages/javascript.md).
-For a richer Vue.js development environment, you can install the [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) extension which supports Vue.js IntelliSense, code snippets, formatting, and more.
+For a richer Vue.js development environment, you can install the [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) and [Volar for TS](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin) extensions extension which supports Vue.js IntelliSense, code snippets, formatting, and more.
+[Vue 2 support will end on December 31st, 2023](https://v2.vuejs.org/lts/) so the use of [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) is [not recommended](https://github.com/vuejs/vetur/discussions/3378), you will need to [disable it](https://vuejs.org/guide/typescript/overview.html#ide-support) to use Volar.

 ---